gportela85/DateTimeField/README.md

 You only need to change the format value for the Time Picker to work.
 Having a format with "H" makes it 24/hour and "h" makes it 12/hour format.

 Eg: 'm/d/Y H:i:s' or 'm/d/Y h:i A'

 ---

+Known Bugs:

+- Does not work with ExtJS 4.2.3 (Datepicker closes by itself when expanded).

+---